coveooss/connectivity-library/Vimeo/README.md

 3. Use the example in [`SourceJSONConfig.json`](https://github.com/coveooss/connectivity-library/blob/master/Vimeo/SourceJSONConfig.json) as a base to build your source JSON configuration.
 Adjust the configuration example to your own needs.
 4. Make sure you've changed all placeholders in the configuration with your own values.
 5. [Create the appropiate fields and mappings](https://docs.coveo.com/en/1896/#completion).
+6. Check whether your source indexes the desired content properly.
+You might find you need an [indexing pipeline extension](https://docs.coveo.com/en/1645/) to achieve the expected result.

 ## Reference
 [Vimeo API documentation](https://developer.vimeo.com/api/guides/start)